 The NIH grants are provided/awarded by the participating institutes and centers (ICs).
 The NIH has 27 ICs, such as the National Cancer Institute (NCI), NIAID, etc., which participate in different grant programs.

-For R03 grant, a total of ten NIH ICs currently accept investigator-initiated (principal investigator) applications.
+For the R03 grant, a total of ten NIH ICs currently accept investigator-initiated (principal investigator) applications.
 These include:

 - National Human Genome Research Institute (NHGRI)

 - National Institute of Aging (NIA)